 The Eastern Valley Center is an off-campus satellite educational program.
-EVC offers credit classes in core academic subject areas as well as non-credit classes in the evening at the Indio High School campus.
+EVC offers credit classes in core academic subject areas as well as noncredit classes.
+Courses are offered during the day at the Commerce Center, 83-203 Indio Boulevard, in Indio.
+Evening classes are offered on the Indio High School campus, 81-750 Avenue 46, in Indio.
 As part of its efforts to better serve the residents of the eastern Coachella Valley, College of the Desert is working to establish an Eastern Valley Center facility in Indio.
 With the availability of the new educational facility, the college will be prepared to provide additional academic opportunities and services to eastern valley residents in a centralized location.